A Guide to the Construction of Clearway Community Solar Farms

 Staying Up to Date on Solar Farm Construction

 Depending on when a resident enrolls with Clearway Community Solar, the solar farms may be in varying stages of development.
 Customers are not billed until their assigned solar farm becomes active, and are regularly kept up to date through email communications and their online customer portal as to the construction milestones.
-Additionally, customers are sent photos and video of the farm’s development along the way, which truly capture the tangible effort that every customer is behind.
+Additionally, customers are sent photos and video of the farm’s development along the way, like our Massachusetts solar farms, which truly capture the tangible effort that every customer is behind.

 What the solar farm represents is a community coming together with the common vision of a clean energy future.
 Thousands of residents are part of a solar farm, and each of them, are at the foundation of this vision.